explodinggradients/ragas/docs/getstarted/evaluation.md

 ```

 Hence to work with ragas all you need are the following data
-- question: `list[str]` - These are the questions you RAG pipeline will be evaluated on.
+- question: `list[str]` - These are the questions your RAG pipeline will be evaluated on.
-- answer: `list[str]` - The answer generated from the RAG pipeline and give to the user.
+- answer: `list[str]` - The answer generated from the RAG pipeline and given to the user.
-- contexts: `list[list[str]]` - The contexts which where passed into the LLM to answer the question.
+- contexts: `list[list[str]]` - The contexts which were passed into the LLM to answer the question.
 - ground_truths: `list[list[str]]` - The ground truth answer to the questions. (only required if you are using context_recall)

 Ideally your list of questions should reflect the questions your users give, including those that you have been problematic in the past.

 Here we're using an example dataset from on of the baselines we created for the [Financial Opinion Mining and Question Answering (fiqa) Dataset](https://sites.google.com/view/fiqa/) we created.

 ```{code-block} python